tleonard128/nyc-rats/README.md

 #### Data preprocessing for logistic regression
 In order to create a logistic regression model we need to create a binary variable out of our rat data.
-We use the already collected total rat sightings per community district and term the districts that have more than 570 sightings as outbreak districts whereas those below 570 are normal.
+We use the already collected total rat sightings per community district and term the districts that have more than 2,500 sightings as outbreak districts whereas those below 2,500 are normal.

 ### Possible further analysis
 We propose using our weak predicting variables together in a random forest model.

-### Preliminary Model

 ---
 ## Dashboard